 Please Read our Press Release About the CDC’s Suspension HERE

-Please see the press release by Animal Wellness Action about the success in its legislative efforts to address this suspension, available here.
+Please See the Press Release by Animal Wellness Action About the Success in its Legislative Efforts to Address this SuspensionHERE

-We need all of our followers, adopters, and supporters to call and write their members of Congress!
+We need all of our followers, adopters, and supporters to call and write their members of Senators!

-To find your elected Senators and Representative, please click here. and enter your zip code to find their names and contact information.
+To find your elected Senators, please click here and enter your zip code to find their names and contact information.

-Please reach out to your elected representatives and the CDC, please use this language (or similar language) to express your concern about their decision to ban the import of dogs from over 100 countries.
+Please reach out to your Senators and use the language (or similar language) below to express your concern about the CDC decision to ban the import of dogs from over 100 countries.
 Any conversations, whether written or oral, must be respectful and constructive.